Go directly to product information

 Offer Not available - see explanation

-Paradise grain is a sharp pepperA species beloved in West African and Surinamese cuisine.
-The tiny seeds are contained in a seed pod, embedded in a jelly-like fluid that hardens after drying.
+Grain of paradise is a sharp peppersoort, beloved in West African and Surinamese cuisine.
+The small seeds are found in a seed pod, embedded in a jelly-like fluid that hardens after drying.

-We supply Paradise grains as seed pods - for self-hulling - and in hulled form, the so-called grains (seeds).
+We supply grains of paradise as seed pods – for you to hull yourself – and in hulled form, the so-called grains (seeds).

-This (pseudo)pepper from Cameroon (sometimes we source our paradise grain from Ghana) is a member of the ginger family (Zingiberaceae), and is also known by names such as Guinea pepper and malaguetta-pepperIt has been an important herb in West African and Surinamese cuisine for centuries.
+This (pseudo)pepper from Cameroon (sometimes we source our grains of paradise from Ghana) is a member of the ginger family (Zingiberaceae), and is also known by names such as Guinea pepper and malaguetta-pepperIt has been an important herb in West African and Surinamese cuisine for centuries.

-Like all ginger species, the plant grows in a warm, moist environment and prefers some shade.
-The rhizome grows close to the ground.
-The plant grows to about 2 meters tall and has elongated and pointed leaves, like bamboo.
-Trumpet-like flowers form close to the ground, appearing to emerge directly from the ground, but are actually on stalks.
-They are 15 cm long and light purple, and quickly fall off to make way for large, reddish-brown pods (10 cm).
-These contain reddish-brown seeds in a jelly-like liquid, the grain of paradise.
+Like all gingers, the plant grows in a warm, humid environment and prefers some shade.
+The rhizome grows just below the surface of the ground.
+The plant reaches a height of about 2 meters and has elongated, pointed leaves, like bamboo.
+Trumpet-like flowers form close to the ground; they appear to emerge directly from the soil but are supported by stalks.
+They are 15 cm long and light purple, and soon fall off to make way for large reddish-brown 'pods' (10 cm).
+These contain reddish-brown seeds in a jelly-like fluid, the grains of paradise.

-It takes three years for sown plants to produce a usable harvest.
-From then on, harvests can be made for four consecutive years.
+It takes three years for sown plants to yield a usable harvest.
+From then on, harvesting can take place for four consecutive years.
 The pods are picked when ripe.
-A small portion is sold fresh in West Africa, while the lion's share is dried in the sun.
+A modest portion is sold fresh in West Africa, while the lion's share is laid out in the sun to dry.

 Unique.
-It's not always easy to obtain, but the paradise grain we currently supply is not cultivated but comes from wild harvesting!
+It is not always possible to obtain this, but the grain of paradise we are currently supplying is not cultivated but sourced from wild harvesting!

-Paradise grain has a stronger and sharper taste than regular grain pepper by the ketone paradol, an antioxidant found only in this peppers occurs, and in ginger..
+Grains of paradise taste stronger and are sharper than regular grains. pepper by the ketone paradol, an antioxidant found exclusively in this peppers occurs, and in ginger..

-The paradise grain is closely related to other African pepperplants, the Aframomum danielli, whose seeds are called mbongo or alligator pepper, and the very rare Aframomum angustifolium, the Madagascar cardamom.
-Grains of paradise are rarely sold unhusked; usually, only the loose seeds are available, even in our country.
+Grains of paradise are closely related to other African grains. pepperplants, Aframomum danielli, whose seeds are called mbongo or alligator pepper, and the very rare Aframomum angustifolium, the Madagascar cardamom.
+Grains of paradise are rarely sold unhulled; as a rule, only the loose seeds are available, including from us.

-• [6]-paradol, the dominant pungent, is also found in ginger,
+• [6]-paradol, the dominant pungent substance, is also found in ginger,

-• [6]-gingerol, better known as the pungency of ginger, converted upon drying into [6]-shoagol, twice as pungent as gingerol
+• [6]-gingerol, better known as the sharpness of ginger, converted upon drying into [6]-shoagol, twice as sharp as gingerol

 • α-caryophyllene (humulene), hops, as in beer and cannabis